vboy234/Tree-of-Savior-Addons/README.md

 All addons should be installed via the [Addon Manager](https://github.com/Excrulon/Tree-of-Savior-Addon-Manager).
 No more loaders needed.
 This addon manager should handle everything real easily.

+If you have previous addons installed, it's best to delete them all and start from scratch using this app.
+This includes the `addons` folder and all of the previous ipfs.
+No more loaders needed.

 # Donate

 Not required by any means, but feel free to donate if you want!